zaiisao/Documentation/en/Voice/token_server_java.md

 However, we recommend using **RtcTokenBuilder** instead of **AccessToken**.  **AccessToken** implements all the core algorithms for generating a token, while **RtcTokenBuilder** is a wrapper of **AccessToken** and provides much more simplified Interfaces.

 The **./\<language\>/sample** folder of each language holds token generator demos we create for demonstration purposes. **RtcTokenBuilderSample** is  a demo for generating a token for the Agora RTC SDK, Agora Web SDK, Agora Recording SDK or Agora RTSA SDK.
 You can customize it based on your real business needs.

+<div class="alert note">Running this demo project requires a development environment of JDK 1.8 or later.</div>

 ## Generate a token using **RtcTokenBuilderSample**